danielsyahputra/HP-Net/README.md

-# HydraNet+
+# HydraPlusNet (HP-Net)
-Implementation of HydraNet+ with Additional Uncertainty Loss for Pedestrian Analysis
+Re-Implementation of HydraPlusNet (HP-Net) with Weighted Loss for Pedestrian Analysis